cerplot/luigi/doc/configuration.rst

   reschedule a job if it is found to not be done when attempting to run a dependent job.
 This defaults to 1.

-retry_external_tasks
+retry_external_steps
-  If true, incomplete external tasks (i.e. tasks where the ``run()`` method is NotImplemented) will be retested for completion while Luigi is running.
+  If true, incomplete external steps (i.e. steps where the ``run()`` method is NotImplemented) will be retested for completion while Luigi is running.
-  This means that if external dependencies are satisfied after a workflow has started, any tasks dependent on that resource will be eligible for running.
+  This means that if external dependencies are satisfied after a workflow has started, any steps dependent on that resource will be eligible for running.
-  Note: Every time the task remains incomplete, it will count as FAILED, so normal retry logic applies (see: ``retry_count`` and ``retry_delay``).
+  Note: Every time the step remains incomplete, it will count as FAILED, so normal retry logic applies (see: ``retry_count`` and ``retry_delay``).
   This setting works best with ``worker_keep_alive: true``.
-  If false, external tasks will only be evaluated when Luigi is first invoked.
+  If false, external steps will only be evaluated when Luigi is first invoked.
-  In this case, Luigi will not check whether external dependencies are satisfied  while a workflow is in progress, so dependent tasks will remain PENDING until the workflow is reinvoked.
+  In this case, Luigi will not check whether external dependencies are satisfied  while a workflow is in progress, so dependent steps will remain PENDING until the workflow is reinvoked.
   Defaults to false for backwards compatibility.

 no_install_shutdown_handler
-  By default, workers will stop requesting new work and finish running pending tasks after receiving a ``SIGUSR1`` signal.
-This provides a hook for gracefully shutting down workers that are in the process of running (potentially expensive) tasks.
+  By default, workers will stop requesting new work and finish running pending steps after receiving a ``SIGUSR1`` signal.
+This provides a hook for gracefully shutting down workers that are in the process of running (potentially expensive) steps.
 If set to true, Luigi will NOT install this shutdown hook on workers.
 Note this hook does not work on Windows operating systems, or when jobs are launched outside the main execution thread.
   Defaults to false.

 send_failure_email
-  Controls whether the worker will send e-mails on task and scheduling failures.
+  Controls whether the worker will send e-mails on step and scheduling failures.
 If set to false, workers will only send e-mails on framework errors during scheduling and all other e-mail must be handled by the scheduler.